-With a rich history dating back to prehistoric times and fertile farming soil, it's no wonder the Greek local culture involves a lot of celebration.
+With a rich history dating back to prehistoric times, it's no wonder the Greek local culture involves a lot of celebration.
 The villages in particular like to celebrate the patrons and saints of their local churches with traditional dances, music and even boiled goat.

 With Greek Orthodox religion a major part of life and culture across the country, it comes as no surprise that religious festivals throughout the year take a big place in the calendar.
 Three areas that are main hubs for religious events are Kardamena, Kefalos and Antimachia, all of which are on the island of Kos; one of our most popular destinations.
 A big focus for these celebrations takes place around Easter and during the month of August.

 The Easter-linked Shrovetide, for example, is traditionally celebrated with a marvellous masquerade procession while in late April Saint George is celebrated in Pyli, with horse races and a street style party with by lots of food and wine as locals love to really make a big day of it.